Representing Disease Concepts in Health Information Systems

 Hexagons with data and information

-FOR IMMEDIATE RELEASE: Clifton, VA – June 28, 2021, J P Systems, Inc., JPSys, received notification of a U.S. Department of Veterans Affairs recompete contract award, which is a single award, Indefinite Delivery, Indefinite Quantity (IDIQ) contract for clinical terminology standards services with a ceiling threshold of $120 million.
-The contract includes a base 5…
+FOR IMMEDIATE RELEASE: Clifton, VA – June 28, 2021, J P Systems, Inc., JPSys, received notification of a U.S. Department of Veterans Affairs recompete contract award.
+This single award, Indefinite Delivery, Indefinite Quantity (IDIQ) contract for clinical terminology standards services has a ceiling of $120 million.
+The contract includes a base 5 year period from…

 Doctors rushing a patient

-By Dr. Luann Whittenburg, RN, PMP, FHIMSS A Nursing Data Framework can give healthcare providers a way to garner business intelligence to save money and reduce risk by improving workflows, load leveling personnel schedules, and improving patient safety.
-With more than 4 million nurses in the U.S., nurses are the largest clinical segment of the U.S. healthcare…
+By Dr. Luann Whittenburg, RN, PMP, FHIMSS A Nursing Data Framework can give healthcare providers a way to garner business intelligence.
+They can save money and reduce risk by improving workflows, load leveling personnel schedules, and improving patient safety.
+With more than 4 million nurses in the U.S., nurses are the largest clinical segment of the U.S.…

 A word pool

 An Argument for Standardized Reference Terminologies One hundred and forty, 140 – that’s how many different ways there are to describe arterial hypertension, more frequently known as high blood pressure.
-It may seem like a small number, but if we have 140 different hospitals using 140 different terms for arterial hypertension, we suddenly have 140 hospitals…
+It may seem small, but if 140 different hospitals use 140 different terms for arterial hypertension, suddenly, 140 hospitals can’t exchange native data with each other.…

 A woman looking at data through a screen